 Human-centred learning systems (Lowe and Plimmer, 2019) have trust at their heart, and one way of developing this in an education environment is through creative activity, taking the ‘Common Third’ approach (Parker, 2020).
 This approach focuses on activities that become meaningful when shared, where there is no right or wrong answer and where children can experience belonging and deep involvement, particularly when they occur in their community, for example, working to create a community garden or starting a running group.
 Creative pursuits such as art, drama, storytelling, music, dance and visual arts are established media for providing safe expression of unconscious emotions in trauma-experienced children, and the merits of creative therapy are widely acknowledged (see, for example, Moula, 2021; Sassen, 2012).
 In these activities children are not judged on their academic performance and they ‘allow the young person to move on from being stuck, towards personal development through purposeful engagement’ (Parker, 2020, p.
 7).
 Social pedagogy is not intended to replace professional support but such approaches can develop the vital aspect of trust.

 Creativity and Common Third activities also have the potential to inspire possibilities beyond the ‘here and now’ of specific contexts.
 Vygotsky (2004) reasons that everything that has been created was imagined first.
 Creativity provides children opportunities for re-imagining an alternative future.
-If we do not provide children opportunities to believe that they can transform their own future, we will continue to see a continuum ranging from schoolchildren who rebel and resist through acts of defiance, through to passive children tolerating school until they can escape the gates at the end of the day.
+If we do not provide children opportunities to believe that they can transform their own future, we will continue to see a continuum ranging from schoolchildren who rebel and resist through acts of defiance, through to passive children tolerating school until they can escape through the gates at the end of the day.

 The climate emergency has also contributed to creating an urgency to re-evaluate curriculum content.
 The Organisation for Economic Co-operation and Development (2021) recently called for schools to adapt teaching round a ‘Learning Compass 2030’, to help children navigate their way to the achievement of the UN’s Sustainable Development Goals.
 A social–pedagogical approach urges creative, imaginative responses to current crises that can prepare children for an uncertain future.
 Common Third activities can develop a shared understanding of our common world (see, for example, Common Worlds Research Collective, 2020).
-Re-imagining schools as creative and imaginative spaces and communities of discovery can re-orient children towards visions of a good Anthropocene (Bennett et al., 2016), in contrast to the relentlessly negative news headlines that they are currently buffeted with.
+Re-imagining schools as creative and imaginative spaces and communities of discovery can re-orient children towards visions of a good Anthropocene (Bennett et al., 2016), in contrast to the relentlessly negative news headlines that they are currently buffeted by.

 Let our teachers enjoy greater professional autonomy